chandyego84/Simpletron/README.md

-# Simpletron Machine Language
+# SIMP Machine Language

-A simple computer that runs programs written in the only language it directly understands: SML.
+A simple computer that runs programs written in the only language it directly understands: SIMP Machine Language.

 **Accumulator**: "special register" in which information is put before the Simpletron uses that information in calculations or examines it in various ways.
 All information in Simpletron is handled in terms of _words_.